imteekay/machine-learning-research/books/understanding-deep-learning/README.md

 K = Key = Input x Wₖ
 V = Value = Input x Wᵥ

-- QKᵗ: relevance score between tokens
+- QKᵗ: relevance score between tokens — a measure of similarity between its inputs
 - √dᴷ: scaling — prevents the dot product values from growing too large in high dimensions
-- SoftMax: transform scores into probabilities
+- SoftMax: transform scores into probabilities — how one key `K` competes with one another to a particular query `Q`
 - V: weighted sum of the values

 **Encoder**: